hlnyalcin/clinical-bioinformatics-case/README.md

 ## Software and Online Resources

-The analysis was performed on **Ubuntu running through Windows Subsystem for Linux (WSL)**.
-Software dependencies were managed using **Miniconda** in a dedicated Conda environment (`clinical_amr`).
+The project was developed on a Windows computer.
+Windows PowerShell was used for system setup, file management, Git operations, and launching Ubuntu through Windows Subsystem for Linux (WSL).
+The bioinformatics analyses were performed in Ubuntu (WSL) using the Bash shell.
+Software dependencies were managed with Miniconda in a dedicated Conda environment (`clinical_amr`).

-The following software tools and online resources were used during the analysis:
+The following software tools and online resources were used during the analysis.

-### Analysis environment
+### Operating system and analysis environment

+- Windows
+- Windows PowerShell
 - Windows Subsystem for Linux (WSL)
 - Ubuntu
 - Bash